juanzq10dev/ai-vault/machine-learning/handbook/08-testing-ml-models/page.typ

 + Compute cross validation error for all of them (use cost function with regularization).
 + The smaller value is the regularization term that is correct.

-=== Establish a level of performance
+=== Baseline level of performance
-Humans also have errors, we can base on that to select a reasonable level error of performance and diagnose bias and variance problems based on that.
+*What is it?* A reasonable level error of performance to diagnose bias and variance problems based on that.

+*Problem it solves:* Models will always have failures (as humans), we need a reasonable level of performance to prove our model.

 *How can we do it?*
 + Choose a baseline performance based on human error.